 The Rutgers Department of Physics and Astronomy has a broad and active program of graduate education in physics.
 The Department is one of the larger departments in the nation.
 This allows us to maintain varied research and instructional activities of high quality.
 We also have an excellent student-faculty ratio so that generally students are easily able to obtain advice and assistance.

 There are presently over 70 faculty in our graduate program, 50 postdoctoral research associates, and approximately 31 full-time supporting staff.
 There are about 110 full-time and part-time graduate students.
 Roughly 20 graduate students enter the program each year, with Ph.D. students supported by teaching assistantships and fellowships.
-In the last four years, we have awarded about 15 Ph.D. degrees per year with a mean time to defense of about 5.7 years.
+In the last four years, we have awarded about 15 Ph.D. degrees per year with a mean time to defense of just under 6 years.
 We award about 2 - 3 M.S. degrees per year.
 We offer about 40 graduate courses regularly, though several are offered only every other year.
 There are in addition many courses in mathematics, chemistry, etc. which are available for graduate credit.

 Major research efforts in the department are devoted to astrophysics, biophysics, condensed matter, statistical, surface, elementary particle, and nuclear physics.